Username:

 Breath Test

-A test of blood alcohol level that is derived from measuring the alcohol level of the suspect’s breath.
+A test that is derived from measuring the alcohol level of the suspect’s breath to produce a BAC.
 It depends for its accuracy on the machine’s receiving air from deep in the lungs, and a mathematical formula is used to extrapolate the blood alcohol level from the lung-air alcohol level.

 Breathalyzer